lodestar-cli/lodestar/README.md

 #### Push

-Pushing allows for you to define a new tag for an environment.
-This is handy for when you just created a new image and want it to go into a development environment for integration testing.
-Pushing is typically done after a new image is created and the tag isn't in an environment yet.
-Either a name for an app currently loaded in the home directory or a path to a configuration file must be provided.
+NAME:

-    lodestar app push [options]
+   lodestar app push - Push yaml key values to an environment

-    Options:
+USAGE:
+   In order to push keys to an environment, either a name for an App configured in ~/.lodestar needs to be provided with --name, or a path to an App needs to be provided with --config-path.
+   Lodestar will then be able to find the App and pass the keys to the correct environment.

+OPTIONS:
-    --name name                                   the name of an app --config-path path                            the path to the app configuration file --environment environment, --env environment  the environment the tag will be pushed to --tag tag                                     the tag for the new image --output-state                                will create a local yaml file of the updated app state when set
+   --name name                                   the name of an app --config-path path                            the path to the app configuration file --environment environment, --env environment  the environment the new yaml keys will be pushed to --yaml-keys "key=value"                       a  comma separated "key=value" string of yaml keys to update [$YAML_KEYS] --output-state                                will create a local yaml file of the updated app state when set (default: false)

 #### Promote

-Promoting an image between environments allows for the promotion of an image without having to know the tag.
-This will grab the tag in a source environment and promote it to a destination environment.
-Either a name for an app currently loaded in the home directory or a path to a configuration file must be provided.
+NAME:

-    lodestar app promote [options]
+   lodestar app promote - Promote an an environment's key values to the next environment

-    Options:
+USAGE:
+   In order to promote an environment's keys, either a name for an App configured in ~/.lodestar needs to be provided with --name, or a path to an App needs to be provided with --config-path.
+   Lodestar will then be able to find the App and pass the keys to the correct environment.

+OPTIONS:
-    --name name                                   the name of an app --config-path path                            the path to the app configuration file --environment environment, --env environment  the environment the tag will be pushed to --tag tag                                     the tag for the new image --output-state                                will create a local yaml file of the updated app state when set
+   --name name         the name of an a
+   --config-path path  the path to the a configuration file --src-env name      the name of the source environment --dest-env name     the name of the destination --output-state      will create a local yaml file of the updated a state when set (default: false)

 #### List

+NAME:
+   lodestar app list - List current context Apps

+USAGE:
-Will list the name and description of all apps currently in the ~/.lodestar/app directory
+   Will provide all the Apps within the current context as well as a description of the App.

-    lodestar app list
+   App names and descriptions come directly from the appInfo block in their respective App configuration file.

 #### Show

-Will show the appConfiguration of an app when provided a name.
+NAME:

-    lodestar app show --name [name]
+   lodestar app show - Prints information on the provided App

+USAGE:
+   WHen provided an App name of path to an AppConfiguration file, Show will print out both the AppConfiguration file as well as the current state of the Application's environments.

+OPTIONS:
+   --name name         the name of the a
+   --config-path path  the path to the a configuration file